• Skip to main content

 • We have five aggregate functions count, average, maximum, minimum and sum.

-• The average and sum function operate only on numerical values; the other aggregate function can also operate on non-numerical values.
+• The average and sum functions operate only on numerical values.
+The other aggregate function can also operate on non-numerical values.

 • All aggregate functions avoid null values while operating except count(*).

-• Aggregate functions can also be used along with, ‘group by‘ clause and ‘having‘ clause.
+• Aggregate functions can also be used along with, the ‘group by‘ clause and ‘having‘ clause.

 So this was all about the aggregate functions in SQL.
-Ensure that you apply the sum and average function to the attribute having numerical tuple values.
+Always apply the sum and average function to the attribute with numerical values.

 Related Terms: